ScottLNorvell/ScottLNorvell.github.io/_posts/jsvow/2020-1-9-vacillate.md

 I choose: cake
 ```

-CAKE 🍰!
-(That sounds like a great idea)
+CAKE 🍰.
+That sounds like a great idea!